appscodelabs/ltag/README.md

 Prepends project files with given template.

-- Can be used for adding licence or copyright information on src files of project.
+- Can be used for adding or removing licence or copyright information on src files of project.
 - Skip file, if template (as provided) already present
 - Supports Golang source files, Dockerfile, Makefiles and bash scripts
    - Take cares of compiler flags for golang source files and shebang of bash scripts.
    - Take cares of Golang Package comments too.